GSA/digitalgov.gov/ux/navigation-shortcuts.md

 layout: primary
 title: Navigation shortcuts
 permalink: /ux/navigation-shortcuts/
----

-## Have you included navigation shortcuts for screen reader and keyboard users?
+question: Have you included navigation shortcuts for screen reader and keyboard users?

-### Why it’s important
+personas:
 - Jerry is blind and uses a screen reader to navigate the web; he uses landmark elements to quickly navigate through sections of a webpage.
 - Rasheed’s vision is fine but has trouble using a mouse, so he navigates the web using only his keyboard – he hates having to tab through all the links in the header navigation to get to the main content of a page.
+---

 ### Steps to take